heygrady/react-redux-notes/readme.md

 ## The Store is immutable by convention
 If you've been reading up on React and Redux you've probably come across libraries such as [Immutable.js](https://facebook.github.io/immutable-js/).
 Forget about it.
 Redux completely replaces the need for a library like Immutable.js.
 You can still use it with Redux (and many people do) but Immutable simply enforces what Redux defines by convention. *Hint:* If you're worried about your state being mutated in unexpected ways you should be writing better tests.

 There are a great number of fascinating advantages that surface from the simple decision of Redux to store all of the application state in a single immutable object.
 Redux is a methodology and minimal toolkit for working with the store.
 This is the next part of React-Redux that can seem very daunting.
 Redux's simplicity becomes it's great power.
 Utilizing barebones JavaScript and good conventions is the spirit of Redux.
-There is no need for something like Immutable when you're doing Redux correctly.
+There is no need for something like Immutable.js when you're doing Redux correctly.

 ### The Store is what you make of it
 Everything uses the same store.
 If you put something in the store a container can read from it.
 There are no restrictions of which part of the store you can write to or read from.
 At it's base level it might feel a little disorganized or even insecure.
 But the store is what you make of it.
 We'll see that people commonly organize things into modules and use some basic Redux functionality that makes things a little less scary.